Skip to main content.

 Operational Use Cases Local Outage, Extreme Supply and Demand Conditions

-Resiliency Asset Service Tariff:
+Resiliency Asset Service (RAS)

 • Georgia Power will design, procure, install, own, operate, and maintain the equipment and charge the customer a fixed monthly payment.

-Demand Response Credit Tariff:
+Demand Response Credit (DRC)

 • Participating customers can receive a fixed monthly credit valued at 100% of the capacity value.